roboticsuic/UIC-Easy-Breath/Description.md

         - SerLCD: Communicates with the screen.
         - Honeywell_ABP: Communicates with the pressure sensor.

-_Pressure Sensor:_
+_Pressure SensoR_
    - From line 7 to 12.
    - Used for: insert the basics parameters of the sensor.

-_Arduino connections:_
+_Arduino connection_
    - From line 14 to 24.
    - Used for: connect all the devices (screen, driver,…) to Arduino.

-_Calculations:_
+_Medical calculations:_
    - From line 27 to 51.
    - Used for: Modulate the respirator depending on the patient’s needs.

 _Communications with Monitor Serie:_
    - From line 55 to 57.
    - Highlight:
       - Serial.begin(9600)→ 9600ms are the velocity that the massage is send to the Monitor Serie.
       - Serial.setTimeout(100)→ 100ms are the waiting time to print in the screen.

-_Define Inputs&Outputs:_
+_Define Inputs&Output:_
    - From line 60 to 67.
    - Highlight:
       - pinMode(finalcarrera,INPUT_PULLUP)→ Pullup as monitor the state of a switch
       - Scl→ Is the system clock.
       - Sda→ Is the system data.

 _Screen parameters:_
    - From line 71 to 74.
    - Used for: modulate the contrast and the brightness.

 _Screen communications with the Monitor Serie:_
    - From line 78 to 117.
    - Used for:
       - Displacement
       - Breathing per minute (rpm)
-            - Line 163: Total breathing counting.
+         -Line 163: Total breathing counting.
             - As is an integer, its limit is 32 bits or 2.147.483.647 rpm.
       - Ratio inhalation/expiration

 _Medical Calculations:_
     - From line 120 to 159